IraIvanov/Project_H/README.md

 **That is the most briliant code for that type of problem that human been could ever seen**

+The program is created for finding roots of quadratic equation.

 # How to build

 ```terminal